harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 Here's how the relying party could use the new API to achieve this:

 1. User navigates to the main page of the website (e.g. a shopping page).
-2. Upon page load, and after a user gesture (such as clicking a "Sign In" button), the relying party calls `navigator.credentials.get` with a `PublicKeyCredentialRequestOptions` object and `mediation: ”immediate”`.
+2. Upon page load, and after a user gesture (such as clicking a "Sign In" button), the relying party calls `navigator.credentials.get` with a `PublicKeyCredentialRequestOptions` object and `uiMode: ”immediate”`.
 They may also include `password: true` in the request.
 3. The browser checks the local authenticators for any local credentials.
 Ideally, this would be near-instantaneous.
 4. If there are no local credentials
    1. The browser throws a `NotAllowedError` to the relying party.